Gabriella439/slides/dhall-intro/dhall-intro.md

     }
 ```

+# Other supported file formats

+You can convert between Dhall and the following file formats:

+* JSON - `dhall-to-json` / `json-to-dhall`
+* YAML - `dhall-to-yaml` / `yaml-to-dhall`
+* XML - `dhall-to-xml` / `xml-to-dhall`
+* Bash - `dhall-to-bash`
+* Nix - `dhall-to-nix`

 # Native language bindings

-You can read a Dhall configuration file directly without going through a JSON
+Some languages also can read a Dhall configuration file directly without going
-intermediate, given a language binding:
+through a JSON intermediate

+For example, the Haskell bindings to Dhall work like this:

 ```haskell
 {-# LANGUAGE DeriveGeneric     #-}